 The ingredient list is simple, but every element earns its place:

 - White onion - Adds sweetness and depth.
-A whole or halved onion simmers with the beans and gets discarded at the end, leaving behind pure flavor without any chunky bits.
+A whole or halved onion simmers with the beans and gets discarded at the end, leaving behind pure flavour without any chunky bits.

 - Garlic - Smashed whole cloves that melt into the broth.
 Use more than you think you need.

-- Lard or bacon fat - This is what gives the beans that luxurious, savory quality.
-Vegetable oil works for a vegetarian version, but the flavor won't be quite as rich.
+- Lard or bacon fat - This is what gives the beans that luxurious, savoury quality.
+Vegetable oil works for a vegetarian version, but the flavour won't be quite as rich.

 - Dried chile - A single chile negro, pasilla, or guajillo adds subtle smokiness and warmth without making the beans spicy.
 Optional but recommended.